 High School Math Teacher

-I have attended Advanced Placement Summer Institute, put on by University of Arkansas at Little Rock, every summer since 2014 to continue to be certified to teach an AP class.
+I have attended Advanced Placement Summer Institute, put on by University of Arkansas at Little Rock, nearly every summer since 2014 to continue to be certified to teach an AP class.

 I applied to Lamar School District in May 2014 and was hired in the same month.
 I started my first year teaching in Lamar High School in August 2014 and have been here in Lamar ever since.
 I have taught Pre-Calculus and Quantitative Literacy every year that I’ve been teaching, and I occasionally teach AP Calculus when there are students interested.